 The following can be performed on OS 10.14, before upgrading to 10.15, or after 10.15 has been installed.
 The only exception to this is SophosServiceManager, which can only be added on 10.15.

 Using an MDM solution like Apple Profile Manager, or JAMF, you can add permissions in TCC to allow these processes.
-Instructions will be provided as we determine them.
+Visit the following kba articles for further instructions:

 Every comment submitted here is read (by a human) but we do not reply to specific technical questions.
 For technical support post a question to the community.
 Or click here for new feature/product improvements.
 Alternatively for paid/licensed products open a support ticket.